Siftah/get_iplayer/documentation.md

 #### Windows

-With the latest installer there will be an entry in the Start menu to ‘Run PVR Scheduler Now’.
+With the latest installer there will be an entry in the Start menu to 'Run PVR Scheduler Now'.
 This will start a command window which will fire off the PVR every 4 hours.
 Alternatively if, you wish to use the Windows Scheduler see [this guide](http://www.beebotron.org/helper_get_iplayer_help.php) for full instructions.

 <a name="Substitution Parameters"></a>
 ### Substitution Parameters

-The following substitutions may be available to certain options such as –command and –fileprefix.
-To see a list of all available parameters for a specific programme use the –info option.
+The following substitutions may be available to certain options such as --command and --fileprefix.
+To see a list of all available parameters for a specific programme use the --info option.

     <index>         = Index number
     <name>          = Programme short name